JoshD898/myJavaSketchbook/README.md

 *Note: I think that implementing an interface that allows users to draw may be beyond the scope of this project.
 I may attempt it, but initially, I will simplify the process by representing a "drawing" as a square.
 Users will be able to modify the color and size of the square.*

+### User Stories:
+- As a user, I want to be able to add a drawing to my gallery while specifying the title, color and shape.
+- As a user, I want to be able to view a list of all drawings in my gallery.
+- As a user, I want to be able to edit or remove drawings in my gallery.
+- As a user, I want to be able to mark drawings as complete or incomplete.
+- As a user, I want to be able to see the number of drawings in my gallery, with a summary on the number complete and in progress.